-The Tsukiji fish market - which had been relocated in 2019 and now has a new name - is the place where restaurant chiefs and sushi masters buy their fish in the early mornings.
-While people shout at the tuna auction very loudly, the rest of the market was an unexpected quiet bustle of electric carts, barrows and trucks.
+The Tsukiji fish market - which had been relocated in 2019 and now has a new name - is THE place where restaurant chefs buy their fish in the early mornings.
+While people shouted at the tuna auction very loudly, the rest of the market was an unexpected quiet bustle of electric carts, barrows and trucks.

 1.4 smaller business, dollar stores and more

-I found Japanese aesthetics in the small shops and businesses on Tokyo's small streets and residential areas.
-Taste, awareness and the perception by some store owners – well-frequented or unfrequented - were phenomenal.
+I found Japanese aesthetics in the small shops and businesses in the small streets and old residential areas.
+Taste, awareness and the perception by some store owners were phenomenal.